-- 23. The outbreak overseas has continued to have an impact on the New Zealand economy through disruption to supply chains, and ongoing impacts felt by restrictions imposed by higher Alert Levels. - 24.
-Domestically, the economic impacts of COVID-19 are significant and ongoing: - a. the reduction in GDP as a result of the implementation of the alert levels ranges from an estimated 5 percent at Alert Level 1 to 35 percent at Alert Level 4; and - b. operating deficits are predicted to average around \$31.7 billion in 2020/21 while net core Crown debt is expected to increase on average by around \$29.4 billion per year1.
+- 20. The outbreak overseas has continued to have an impact on the New Zealand economy through disruption to supply chains, and ongoing impacts felt by restrictions imposed by higher Alert Levels.
+Border restrictions also have an ongoing impact on supply chains. - 21.
+Domestically, the economic impacts of COVID-19 are significant and ongoing: - a. the reduction in GDP as a result of the implementation of the alert levels ranges from an estimated 4 percent at Alert Level 1 to 30 percent at Alert Level 4; and - net core Crown debt is forecast to increase by close to \$100 billion by 2024/25, peaking as a share of GDP at 48 percent in 2022/23.1